yuanzhoucq/Tab-Space/index.md

 It mainly includes the following functions:

-1.Save your browsing tabs at 1 click (just like OneTab in Chrome)，and restore these tabs whenever you want.
+- Save your browsing tabs at 1 click (just like OneTab in Chrome)，and restore these tabs whenever you want.

 ![](imgs/publicity.001.jpeg)

-2. Tag system.
+- Tag system.
 You can mark your saved sessions with custom tags and use this app as a web browsing workflow launcher.
 For example, under my tag "Reading", I can launch my "News" workflow by opening all my favorite news websites at 1 click.

 ![](imgs/publicity.002.jpeg)

-3. Shortcuts for Safari which offer the long missing function:
+- Shortcuts for Safari which offer the long missing function:
     - Ctrl + L -- Close left tabs
     - Ctrl + R -- Close right tabs
     - Ctrl + A -- Close all other tabs
     - Ctrl + D -- Duplicate current tab
     - Ctrl + C -- Open in Chrome
     - Ctrl + F -- Open in Firefox
     - Ctrl + T -- Open Tab Space

 ![](imgs/publicity.003.jpeg)